David collects some unusual things, which he likes to share by writing about and showing off pictures of those collections.

 I bought my first few swords on eBay, and then found online stores to get them as well.
 The problem with shopping online is that you can't inspect them up close.
 One place I purchased a lot of my swords from is the local swap meet.
 There were regular vendors out there who were eager to show off their wares.
 The variety was great and the prices cheaper than I ever found online.

-With a collection of 10 swords, it dominated the room I decided to set them up in.
+With a collection of ten swords, it dominated the room I set them up in.
 So you don't need a lot to get a good collection started.